 (Autumn Upper Lake by Ian Michael)

-Most recently, new additions have been added to the woodland garden area adjacent to the coffee shop.
+Most recently, new plants have been added to the Woodland Garden area adjacent to the Coffee Shop.

 With over 250 acres of woods and parkland and more than 7 miles of pathways Penllergare provides visitors with the opportunity to enjoy a range of activities from a pleasant and peaceful stroll to an energetic hike.

-Later this year, work will start on an ambitious new Visitor Centre and project to restore the Victorian Walled Garden and surrounding woodland garden.
+Work is underway on an ambitious new Visitor Centre, new Woodland (Education & Wellbeing) Centre and project to restore the Victorian Walled Garden and surrounding Woodland Garden.
 Alongside the restored Walled Garden a new Heritage Orchard and Bee Experience is also being developed.